 Smart Meter Safety

 Smart meters are safe.
 They use low power radio frequency (RF) that is generally far less than RF used by devices already in the home such as baby monitors, cell phones, microwaves, TVs and wireless routers.
-There are approximately 100 million smart meters already installed at more than 70% of homes across the country.
+According to the U.S. Energy Information Administration, there are more than 110 million smart meters already installed at about 70% of homes across the country.

 Privacy and Cybersecurity

-PSE&G has a comprehensive cybersecurity plan to protect customer data collected by smart meters and we will only use data obtained through smart meters to provide better services to customers.
+PSE&G also has a comprehensive cybersecurity plan to protect the data that the smart meters do collect, and we will only use this information to provide better service to customers.
 PSE&G will not sell this data to third parties.

 Smart Meter Installation Schedule

-We will contact you before we replace your electric meter with a new smart meter.
+- We will send you a letter before we replace the existing electric meter with a new smart meter.

-- If your meter is located outside, there is nothing more you need to do.
+- If the meter is located outside and is accessible, you don’t need to be available at the time of the installation and there is nothing more you need to do.

-Installation takes only a few minutes with a brief interruption in your electric power.
+- Most installations take only a few minutes, and there will be a brief power interruption while the technician changes the meter.
 We will let you know that we installed your new smart meter.

 Opting-Out of a Smart Meter Installation

-If you opt-out of a smart meter before installation, there will be a $12 monthly fee added to your bill.
+If you opt-out of a smart meter before installation, there will be a $12 monthly fee added to your bill in 2024.
 This fee will cover the cost of the manual meter reading that will be required.